 Once a program has been accredited by the COA, it will be considered an approved program.
 As conditions change, however, it is sometimes necessary for programs to be granted either inactive status or it may be withdrawn by the institution.
-Program sponsors are responsible for initiating either a status change from approved-active to approved-inactive or withdrawn.
+Program sponsors are responsible for initiating either a status change from approved-inactive or withdrawn.